-One great thing about installing drywall is that it is so cheap.
+One great thing about installing drywall is that it is so inexpensive.
 None of the materials will bankrupt you.
 This is simple stuff: paper, gypsum, metal, screws, and some strips of plastic.

 You can tear out the existing drywall or plaster/lath in a room and re-wall it inexpensively.
 This cost even factors in your drywall tools but not insulating or running electricity.

 01 of 05

-But even those pricier materials, when you get down to it, are just gypsum sandwiched between two layers of paper.
+Drywall can get a bit more expensive if you purchase a specialty product like ultra-light drywall or sound-proof drywall.
+But even those pricier materials, at their hearts, are just gypsum sandwiched between two layers of paper.

 02 of 05

-Until some genius invents a better, cleaner, faster way to join pieces of drywall and cover up holes, we're stuck with joint compound.
+Until some genius invents a better, cleaner, faster way to join pieces of drywall and cover up holes, you're stuck with joint compound.

-Pejoratively called "mud" this stuff comes either ready-mixed in plastic tubs or dry in paper bags.
-Don't minimize how great it is to have the water pre-mixed into your joint compound; correctly mixing mud can be difficult for DIYers.
+Commonly called "mud," this material comes either ready-mixed in plastic tubs or dry in paper bags.
+Don't minimize how great it is to have the water pre-mixed into your joint compound; correctly mixing mud can be difficult for do-it-yourselfers.

 If you're mudding just a room or two, you will find it advantageous to buy pre-mixed mud; the cost savings is not enough to warrant mixing up the dry compound.

-And if you want to get a bit fancier, low-dust joint compound will significantly reduce—though not eliminate—those classic far-reaching clouds of drywall dust that will crawl even to the opposite end of the house.
-It costs about twice as much as regular mud, but it is worth it.
+If you want to reduce drywall dust, low-dust joint compound will significantly reduce—though not eliminate—those classic far-reaching clouds of drywall dust that will crawl even to the opposite end of the house.
+Low-dust drywall compound costs about twice as much as regular mud, but many users find the extra cost worthwhile.

 03 of 05

-The paper tape serves to join all connections, except for one.
+The paper tape serves to join all connections, except for outside corners.
+Use paper tape:

 - Butt-joining two sheets (two flat ends, no taper)

 - Joining two sheets that each has a tapered end

-Alternatively, if you want to spend a bit more, flat fiberglass tape provides a super-strong join and, the best thing of all, it self-adheres.
+Alternatively, if you want to spend a bit more, flat fiberglass tape provides a super-strong joint and, the best thing of all, it self-adheres.
 Paper tape requires you to first lay down a thin coat of mud to get the tape to stick.
 But Fibatape already has an adhesive backing.